More Lessons for Statistics

 With continuous distributions, probabilities of outcomes occurring between particular points are determined by calculating the area under the probability density function (pdf) curve between those points.
 In addition, the entire area under the whole curve is equal to 1.

-The following video explains probability density functions for continuous random variables.
+Probability density functions for continuous random variables

-The following video shows how to calculate probabilities from density functions.
+How to calculate probabilities from density functions?

 problem solver below to practice various math topics.
 Try the given examples, or type in your own

 problem and check your answer with the step-by-step explanations.

 We welcome your feedback, comments and questions about this site or page.
 Please submit your feedback or enquiries via our Feedback page.